Meet The World's Thinnest Pasta

 The world's thinnest spaghetti

-For many years, people have considered angel hair the world's thinnest pasta shape.
+People have considered angel hair the world's thinnest pasta shape for many years.
 However, as word started to travel about a highly rare shape hailing from a tiny, isolated town in Sardinia, su filindeu was awarded the title.

 Fast-forward a few years to November 2024, and a press release from the University College London (UCL) blew everything we thought we knew about thin pasta out of the water.